ULB-Darmstadt/shacl-form/README.md

 data-generate-node-shape-reference | When generating RDF data, adds a triple that references the root `sh:NodeShape`.
 Default predicate is `http://purl.org/dc/terms/conformsTo`.
-Set to an empty string to disable data-show-node-ids | Show node shape subject ids in the form data-show-root-shape-label | If set and the root shape has `rdfs:label` or `dcterms:title`, display that value as a heading data-proxy | Proxy URL used when fetching resources (e.g. `owl:imports`).
-The resource URL is appended to the proxy value, e.g. `http://your-proxy.org/?url=` data-dense | Boolean to render a compact form with smaller paddings and margins.
+Set to an empty string to disable data-show-node-ids | Show node shape subject ids in the form data-show-root-shape-label | If set and the root shape has `rdfs:label` or `dcterms:title`, display that value as a heading data-proxy | Proxy URL used by the built-in fetch-based URL loader.
+The requested RDF URL is appended to the proxy value, e.g. `http://your-proxy.org/?url=`.
+This is ignored when `setRdfUrlResolver(...)` is used data-dense | Boolean to render a compact form with smaller paddings and margins.
 Default is true data-hierarchy-colors | Comma-separated list of CSS colors for nested hierarchy bars.
 If unset, a default palette is used data-use-shadow-root | Boolean string indicating whether `<shacl-form>` renders into a shadow root.
 Default is `"true"`.
 Set to `"false"` to render into light DOM